Mandeville High School

-Mandeville High School is a public high school located in Mandeville, Louisiana, United States, a suburban city located thirty miles north of New Orleans.
+Mandeville High School is a four-year public high school located in Mandeville, Louisiana, a northern suburban of New Orleans.
 It is part of the St. Tammany Parish Public Schools system.
+MHS was named a Blue Ribbon school in 2002.
+In addition to serving most of Mandeville, the school also serves the nearby towns of Madisonville and Lewisburg.

+History

+The original Mandeville school was founded in 1918, with an enrollment of 138 students in grades 1-10.
+As the region's population increased through 1971, more students enrolled, and the school was split into an elementary, middle, and high school.
+In 1979, the current building for Mandeville High School was constructed, and the old Mandeville school building became the junior high school.

+Demographics

-Mandeville High School is a coeducational, public high school enrolling approximately 2,000 students in Grades 9–12.
-Approximately 70% of its graduates continue their education: 68% going to four-year colleges or universities, and 2% going to either two-year colleges or other post secondary institutions.
+As of 2026, Mandeville High School has a student population of 2,006 that is 0.3% Native American, 1.7% Asian, 2.4% multiracial, 6.9% black, 8.3% Hispanic, and 80.2% white.
+Approximately 70% of its graduates continue their education: 68% are going to four-year colleges or universities, and 2% going to either two-year colleges or other post secondary institutions.

 There are more than 120 members on the professional staff, 58 of whom have a master's degree or higher.

-MHS was named a Blue Ribbon school during the school year of 2001–02.
-In addition to serving most of Mandeville, the school also serves Madisonville, and Lewisburg.
+Activities and programs

+Clubs

+Clubs offered at Mandeville High include National Junior Honor Society (NJHS), Key Club, Fellowship of Christian Athletes, Next Gen, Quiz Bowl, Mu Alpha Theta, Green Club, E-Sports, Jazz Band, Robotics, and Yoga Club.

 Athletics

-Mandeville High athletics competes in the LHSAA.